Amd36/Reinforcement-Learning/README.md

 as we can observe a stable pole on a moving cart....
 Impressive, right? :)

 ## Proximal Policy Optimization
-Now we have an actor, who acts and a critic(like me), who only criticises about the output.
+Now we have an actor, who acts, and a critic(like me), who only criticises about the output.
 The main loss function we are trying to optimize looks like this:

 $$
    L(\theta) = \hat{\text{E}}[L^{CLIP}(\theta) - c_1 L^{VF}(\theta) + c_2 S[\pi_\theta](s)]